 I’ve long been hoping to take a first immersethrough group to Iran.
-There wasn’t time to get a group together for October 2017, so I’m aiming for April 2018.
-I’m thrilled that now at last it’s looking likely.
-The provisional dates are April 13 to 24 (which would mean getting to Istanbul April 12th, to fly in to Shiraz after midnight on April 13th; and flying out to Istanbul and onward on April 25th, starting from Tabriz after midnight on the 25th).
+There wasn’t time to get a group together for October 2017, so now it’s scheduled for April 2018.
+I’m thrilled that now at last it’s going to happen.
+The dates are April 13 to 24 (which would mean getting to Istanbul April 12th, to fly in to Shiraz after midnight on April 13th; and flying out to Istanbul and onward on April 25th, starting from Tabriz after midnight on the 25th).

 Iran has a long fascinating history that goes back to Cyrus the Great, who founded the Persian empire, and to Darius the Great, who built his capital at Persepolis.
 And it has of course a wonderful and rich food culture.
 I want to visit markets and bazaars, tasting the foods on offer, and discovering the beauties and complexities of ancient Persia and modern Iran.

 It’s taken a long time to figure out how we can make the tour work.
 My apologies for the delay.
-Hamid, the Iranian travel agent who is helping with all this, tells me that visas for holders of Canadian, British, and European passports should be obtainable without much trouble, and that visas for American citizens generally take three months.
+Hamid, the Iranian travel agent who is helping with all this, tells me that visas for holders of Canadian, British, and European passports should be obtainable without much trouble, and that visa applications for American citizens generally take three months to process.
 Anyone with an American passport who wants to come needs to decide before December 1, 2017, so we have the necessary three months for the application.
 Anyone with a Canadian or British passport needs to decide by January 15, because those visas take a generous month.

 Here’s how the itinerary – on a roughly south to north route – is shaping up.
 It will be twelve days long and all travel in Iran will be by road: